philippnagel/docusaurus-next-terminology/README.md

 ## To Do

 - [ ] Include addtional options in the `Term` tag to control classes
+- See [TODO.md](TODO.md) for more details

 ## Original Author

 This plugin has been originally developed by Thanasis Katsadas <kathan@admin.grnet.gr> and the Greek Government.
-The original work is still available on [GRNet Gitlab](https://gitlab.grnet.gr/terminology/docusaurus-terminology).
+The original work is still available on [github.com/grnet/docusaurus-terminology](https://github.com/grnet/docusaurus-terminology).